r-near/ft-relay/README.md

 ![ft-relay architecture diagram](docs/diagrams/architecture.svg)

-- The HTTP handler pushes requests onto a Tokio MPSC channel.
+- The HTTP handler writes each request to a Redis Stream and immediately returns a `transfer_id`.
-- The batcher drains the channel, groups requests, and submits one or more transactions for each batch chunk.
+- The async worker consumes from the stream’s consumer group, batches transfers, and submits NEAR transactions.
 - Gas accounting ensures we never exceed NEAR’s 300 TGas prepaid limit (`90` transfers × `40 TGas`).
 - The signer pool is backed by `near-api-rs` and can host multiple secret keys for high concurrency.